microsoft/api-guidelines/Guidelines.md

 ### 3.1 RECOMMENDED READING
 Understanding the philosophy behind good RESTful design is critical for developing good HTTP-based services.
 If you are new to RESTful design, here are some good resources:

-[RFC 2616][rfc-2616] -- Defines the spec for HTTP/1.1, and is the authoritative resource for its semantics.
+[RFC 7231][rfc-7231] -- Defines the specification for HTTP/1.1 semantics, and is considered the authoritative resource.

 [REST in Practice][rest-in-practice] -- Book on the fundamentals of REST.